bbenedict/bbenedict/2023-100days-coding.md

 ## day 16

-Added user prompts to the node config.
+Added user prompts to the step config.
 This enables dialogs.
-By default, the output of one node is the input to the next node.
-But sometimes you want the output of one node to be the context instead.
+By default, the output of one step is the input to the next step.
+But sometimes you want the output of one step to be the context instead.
 I'll need to create an example to explain this in the docs for sure.

 Just like my 2021 100 days of learning experiment, I was distracted for a few days by a Christmas present!